 - I became an Atheist.
 The final straw was watching spiritual gurus who preached about oneness and compassion yet wore fur boots, leather jackets and ate animals, all with two over-used excuses: they prayed before eating them, or they believed the animals signed a contract in heaven to be used by humans in this life.

 - I learned that I cannot reach perfection and that I must work with what I have.
 I have mentioned many times that I live in a very small town and I still continue buying non-cruelty-free and non-vegan cleaning products because ethical and compassionate products are not available for me to buy them at the moment.
 I have learned that veganism is about doing the most that we can but that even if we are eating fully plant-based, we can still be transitioning in other areas of our lives.

 - Contrary to popular belief among animal eaters, I do not crave animals or any animal products.
 I am very comfortable living as a vegan and buying vegan things.
 I have learnt what is vegan and what is not, and when I am not sure about the ingredients, I just don’t buy it.
 It’s very natural and compared to my first months of being vegan, very easy and relaxed.

 - I became more in tune with Mother Nature and I know what my body wants and needs.
 I do not restrict myself and even though I avoid processed sugar and processed oil, I sometimes need to eat something more caloric and oily.
 And it doesn’t make me feel sick because my body wanted it.
 But I know where the limit is and where the necessity for more oil in my diet turns to binge eating on junk food.

-Like I said, I have learned a lot.
+As I said, I have learned a lot.
 Becoming a vegan has made me a better person, a better woman and a more open-minded being.

 Now it’s your turn.